Joe Payne Sound Design - Composition - Projection Design

 Long Bio:Joe Payne is currently Assistant Professor of Sound and Media at The University of Tennessee - Knoxville, after ten years as resident sound designer for Pioneer Theatre Company, teaching sound design for The University of Utah Department of Theatre, and a short stint as Assistant Professor at Illinois State University.

-Selected original music credits include: The Trip to Bountiful for The Clarence Brown Theatre, Composition of the rock musical, The Bakkhai, presented by U Theatre's Classical Greek Theatre Festival, Measure for Measure for Illinois State University, The Yellow Leaf, The Vertical Hour, Othello, Julius Caesar (included in the Prague Quadrennial design exhibition 2007 and USITT states tour 2008), Humble Boy, Steel Magnolias, Ten Little Indians, One Flew Over The Cuckoo’s Nest and Communicating Doors for PTC, Helen, Iphigenia, The Birdcatcher In Hell, Monster Spider, Agamemnon and Oedipus the King for the U of U, Mary Stuart, The Glass Menagerie, Two Gentlemen of Verona, King Lear, Twelfth Night, Coriolanus, The Merry Wives of Windsor, and Hamlet for the Utah Shakespeare Festival, Death of a Salesman for The Alabama Shakespeare Festival, I Am My Own Wife, and Humble Boy for The Repertory Theatre of St. Louis, Measure for Measure and Henry V for Salt Lake Shakespeare, The Legend of Sleepy Hollow and A Village Fable for The Egyptian Theatre Company, Ten Little Indians for Cincinnati Playhouse in the Park, and Macbeth for Weber State University where Joe received his Bachelor’s degree in Scenic and Sound Design.
+Selected original music credits include: The Crucible, and Trip to Bountiful for The Clarence Brown Theatre, Composition of the rock musical, The Bakkhai, presented by U Theatre's Classical Greek Theatre Festival, Measure for Measure for Illinois State University, The Curious Incident of the Dog in the Night-Time, The Yellow Leaf, The Vertical Hour, Othello, Julius Caesar (included in the Prague Quadrennial design exhibition 2007 and USITT states tour 2008), Humble Boy, Steel Magnolias, Ten Little Indians, One Flew Over The Cuckoo’s Nest and Communicating Doors for PTC, Helen, Iphigenia, The Birdcatcher In Hell, Monster Spider, Agamemnon and Oedipus the King for the U of U, Hand to God for Berkeley Rep, King Lear, The Henry Trilogy, Mary Stuart, The Glass Menagerie, Two Gentlemen of Verona, The Merry Wives of Windsor, and Hamlet for the Utah Shakespeare Festival, Death of a Salesman for The Alabama Shakespeare Festival, I Am My Own Wife, and Humble Boy for The Repertory Theatre of St. Louis, Measure for Measure and Henry V for Salt Lake Shakespeare, The Legend of Sleepy Hollow and A Village Fable for The Egyptian Theatre Company, Ten Little Indians for Cincinnati Playhouse in the Park, and Macbeth for Weber State University where Joe received his Bachelor’s degree in Scenic and Sound Design.

 Audio engineering credits include: The Park City Arts Festival for Mountain Town Stages, The Virginia Symphony, The Virginia Beach Arts Festival and the boardwalk summer concert series for Onyx Engineering, many local Utah bands and conventions for Performance Audio, Babymoon Recording Studio in Alpine, UT, and his own recording studio which follows him in a suitcase around the country.